 This is a great piece on the perception of what a dancer SHOULD look like (and what it feels like when you don’t).

-This is my wish for Dance Teachers concerning the development of healthy body image for their students:
+This is my wishlist for Dance Teachers concerning the development of healthy body image for their students:

 1.)
 Don’t let your students wear “dance bras” and “booty shorts.”
 Just don’t.
 It’s not necessary, it’s demeaning, and it can be incredibly damaging.
 A leotard at least covers up the rolls and subtle imperfections that student dancers WILL focus on, distracting them from work on their technique and artistry.

 2.)
 Be aware that we come in all sizes.
 Some of your students will have big boobs.
 Some will have hips.
 Some will be all elbows and knees.
 Some (like me) will carry a few extra pounds no matter how much they manage their diet and exercise.
 Chances are that ALL will be self-conscious about how they look.
 Be sensitive when choosing costumes.

 3.)
 Be aware of your biases concerning the look of the “ideal” dancer.
 Do you always put the tall, skinny girl with long legs in the front?
 Switch it up and let your dancers know they are valued no matter what their body type.

 4.)
 TALK about body image, in a safe, non-judgmental way.
 Better yet, bring an expert in to do so.
 Let students express their feelings and concerns.
 Recommend help when you think it is appropriate.
 Don’t glamorize, joke about, or encourage disordered eating in any way.
 It is easy for a dancer to begin dieting to “fit in” with what the rest of the group is doing or to meet the teacher’s presumed expectations, but that can quickly spiral into full blown eating disorders or other body image issues.

 5.)
 Teach your students about nutrition, conditioning, and cross-training in a healthy way.
 If you aren’t 100% sure you know how to do this, hire an expert to help.